pephumin/pebinary.net/_clients/CA6.md

 ---
-title: "Tab 6: Finishing the survey"
+title: "Finishing your survey"
-category: "Create a survey"
 section: "clients"
 permalink: /clients/A/6.html
-icon: university
-published: true
+category: [clients, new-survey]
+tags: [create]
 ---

-## Create a survey

-### Finish tab

 Shows you the block of PHP code that you need to paste into the HTML of your webpage to embed the survey.